Article

 What is Technical Analysis?

-Technical analysis forecasts the likely future price movements of a financial instrument' such as a stock, forex pair, or commodity, based on market data.
-Unlike fundamental analysis, which evaluates economic indicators, company performance, and sector trends, technical analysis concentrates solely on price action and trading volume.
+Technical analysis forecasts the probable future price movements of a financial instrument'—such as a stock, forex pair, or commodity——based on historical market data.
+Unlike fundamental analysis, which evaluates economic indicators, corporate performance, and sector trends, technical analysis concentrates solely on price action and trading volume.

-The foundation of technical analysis is based on three core principles:
+The foundation of technical analysis is built on three core principles:

-1. Market Action Discounts Everything: All pertinent information (economic data, company fundamentals, market sentiment) is already incorporated into the price.
+1. Market Action Discounts Everything: All pertinent information (including economic data, company fundamentals, and market sentiment) is already embedded in the price.

-3. History Tends to Repeat Itself: Market patterns observed historically tend to recur, reflecting consistent trader psychology.
+3. History Tends to Repeat Itself: Market patterns tend to recur because they reflect consistent human behavior and psychology.

-Technical traders believe that current and historical price movements provide the most reliable signals for forecasting future price action.
-By analyzing chart patterns, identifying trends, and applying various technical indicators,
+Technical traders believe that analyzing current and historical price movements offers the most reliable signals for forecasting future price action.
+By examining chart patterns, identifying trends, and applying various technical indicators,

-traders can make informed decisions about optimal entry and exit points.
+traders can make informed decisions on optimal entry and exit points.

-A primary decision for a technical analyst is selecting the appropriate time frame for analysis.
-The chosen time frame should correspond with your trading style and objectives:
+Selecting the appropriate time frame is one of the first decisions a technical analyst must make.
+The chosen time frame should align with your trading style and objectives:

 Common Time Frames for Technical Analysis: